la2050/archive/_projects/2015/los-angeles-center-of-photography-brings-life-changing-photography-classes-to-boys-girls-clubs.md

    Boys & Girls Club of Venice
    12232 Lincoln Blvd., Venice, CA 90291
    Monique Brandon, Executive Director
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The cost of the four-class sequence at four Boys & Girls Clubs (including the director’s, instructors’ and instructional assistants’ time, digital cameras, computers, projectors, software and instructional materials comes to $88,480.
-  We estimate the cost of four exhibitions at LACP’s Hollywood galleries to be around $2,500, for an additional $10,000 total.
-This venue will be free, and LACP staff will assist instructors and student volunteers in mounting the exhibit.
-The requested amount will cover direct costs for matting and framing photos, miscellaneous exhibition supplies and refreshments for each reception for students, their families and friends.
-So all LA2050 funds will be spent directly on the students’ experience.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Based on Four-class Sequence for 15 students at 4 sites

-   Personnel
-   Program Director: Julia Dean $ 14,000
-   Instructors: $100 per class x 40 weeks x 4 sites  16,000
-   Instructional assistant, $35 per class x 40 weeks x 4 sites 5,600

-   Equipment
-   15 cameras @ $500 x 4 sites  $ 30,000
-   27 inch IMac @ $1,800 x 4 sites 7,200
-   Digital projectors @ $1,000 x 4 sites 4,000

-   Software and Supplies
-   Adobe Lightroom @ $120 x 4 sites $ 480
-   Adobe Photoshop @ $800 x 4 sites 3,200
-   Work prints (ink and paper) @ $1,500 x 4 sites  6,000

-   Books and Instructional Materials   $ 2,000

-   Exhibition Costs (Estimated) $ 10,000

-   TOTAL  $ 98,480
 How do you plan to scale the success of your proposal?: >- With LACP’s own pool of instructors to draw on, it is easy to envision scaling up the program quite rapidly.
 And with 26 Boys & Girls Clubs in Los Angeles